|Publisher version (open access)||162 KB||Adobe Acrobat PDF||View/Open

 - conference paper

-- Copyright © 2008 IEEE.
-Reprinted from the Proceedings: International Symposium on Computer Science and Its Applications, CSA 2008.
+- Copyright © 2005 IEEE.
+Reprinted from Proceedings of the 44th IEEE Conference on Decision and Control, 4299-4304.
 This material is posted here with permission of the IEEE.
 Such permission of the IEEE does not in any way imply IEEE endorsement of any of the University of Newcastle's products or services.
 Internal or personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to firstname.lastname@example.org.
 By choosing to view this document, you agree to all provisions of the copyright laws protecting it.

 - Full Text